August 15, 2025

 PM2.5 Particles

-PM2.5 particles are tiny pollution specks smaller than human hair.
-These particles come from car exhaust, wood burning, and cooking.
+PM2.5 particles are tiny pollution specks smaller than a human hair.
+They come from car exhaust, wood burning, cooking, and wildfire smoke.
 PM2.5 causes lung damage and heart problems over time.
+Indoor PM2.5 should average under 12 µg/m³.

 Testing Cost: $80–$150